 Some people also get “needle cupping,” in which the therapist first inserts acupuncture needles and then puts cups over them.

-Cupping is fairly safe with trained health professionals at Rapha Acupuncture in Fullerton.
+Cupping is fairly safe with trained health professionals at Rapha Acupuncture in Newport Beach.
 You could have side effects, such as mild discomforts, enlarged pores, bruises or redness in the area where the cups touch your skin, which usually goes away within one to couple days.